-- L = Export a PDF file of this widget.

-- III = Edit the widget parameters.

-- Solution = Refresh the widget display.

-- Description = Navigate to change the widget report parameters.
-Takes you to the corresponding Reports page, where you can change the Report Options.

-- = Minimize this widget.
+- Export a PDF file of this widget. - III = Edit the widget parameters. - New Property is a second of the second of the - ≥ = Navigate to change the widget report parameters.
+Takes you to the corresponding Reports page, where you can change the Report Options. - = Minimize this widget.
 Click the Manage Widgets link at the top of the Dashboard to display this widget again.

-Minimizing widgets clears space on the Dashboard to make room to display other widgets.

-• E = Remove the custom widget and delete the widget icon in the Manage Widgets icon sidebar.
+- Minimizing widgets clears space on the Dashboard to make room to display other widgets. - II = Remove the custom widget and delete the widget icon in the Manage Widgets icon sidebar.
 Click OK in the confirmation dialog to confirm the removal.